 2. Freelancer: The well-known freelance site grants you access to projects, both on an international scale and right in your own community.
 Because the assignments tend to be a bit smaller, it’s a great network for filling out your portfolio with a range of work.

-3. Outsource: No need to browse through listings on this site.
+3. Remote: No need to browse through listings on this site.
 Once you create a profile, the network will email you when new projects match your skills.
 Unlike other professional networks, there aren’t as many projects listed, but the search filters make it easy to browse assignments outside of your industry.

 4. UpWork: There are thousands of jobs listed for each industry, which means, as a lazy girl, you can afford to be pickier with the assignments you bid for.
 We like this one because you can refine the projects based on how much time you have.
 Looking for some quick cash?
 This is the place for you.